Cookie configuration

 This didn’t go unnoticed by Jack Welch, CEO of General Electric at the time.
 In 1995 he applied Six Sigma very successfully to his company.
 The Lean Six Sigma concept was then introduced in a book for the very first time: ‘Leaning into Six Sigma: The Path to Integration of Lean Enterprise and Six Sigma’ (2001).

 In Lean Six Sigma two improvement methods are combined.
 Lean offers tools mainly based on best practices.
 Six Sigma offers a project-based approach with quantitative analyzes.
 Together they are used to improve and innovate processes in a systematical manner.
-Structured according to the DMAIC model:
+Structured according to the DMAIC model, which is central to our ISO 13053-1 certification:

 During the first stage CTQs (Critical To Quality) are defined to provide insight in the Six Sigma process performance.
 Based on this, influencing elements are analyzed.
 As soon as these have been identified, actions can be taken to improve performance, according to the Lean Six Sigma method.

 In lean logistics we continuously strive to improve and innovate.
-That’s why multiple of our employees in our logistic knowledge organization followed a Lean Six Sigma training.
-These trainings have a belt certification:
+That is why all the employees in our logistic knowledge organization follow a Lean Six Sigma training.
+These trainings meet the international standards as set by the American Society for Quality (ASQ) and have a belt certification:

 Your logistic process according to the Lean Six Sigma method?